 However, handling the legal affairs of a loved one who’s passed away is not something you have to do alone.
 The right Oregon estate planning lawyer can walk you through every step of the process, and help you settle your loved one’s estate.

 What to do when a loved one dies in Oregon: Get the right legal and estate planning help

 When you’re ready, Megan is here to help you with what to do when a loved one dies in Oregon.
-You can start with a risk-free consultation.
 Together we’ll get underway on helping you through the legal side of the death of your loved one.